Deza Cayley graphs from difference sets: Constructions

 \section{Constructions}

-In this section, we provide the constructions of Deza Cayley graphs based on a usage of DSs and RDSs and two operations which allow to construct new Deza Cayley graphs from the above ones.
+In this section, we provide the constructions of Deza Cayley graphs based on usage of DSs and RDSs.
 Throughout the section, $A$ is an abelian group and $G=A\rtimes \langle b\rangle$, where $|b|=2$ and $a^b=a^{-1}$ for every $a\in A$, i.e. $G$ is a generalized dihedral group associated with~$A$.